kumarmanas/counting_number_of_floor_building/README.md

 # House Floor counter using AI
-This project is developed to find no of floors in building by their RGB front image.
+This hobby project is developed to find no of floors in building by their RGB front image.

 Note:Weight file after training can't be added here.You can get it from [here](https://drive.google.com/drive/u/1/folders/1aGmnB_nDbAfu-gIwyk4ZGcNwnjulHd9c) in my Google drive.